This is the cookie notice for www.beatricewind.com.

 Remember certain information about your browsing activity on our website, such as the web pages you have viewed and your preferences.
 This information can then be used to personalise and improve the way you interact with our website (for example, displaying content we think might be relevant to you based on your previous activity) and inform you of special offers and promotions tailored to your interests (where you have consented to receiving marketing communications from us).

-The cookies used on our website can be broken down into three categories:
+The Cookies used on our website can be broken down into two categories:

 Who should I contact with a question or a complaint?